 Popular Marathi Singer Geeta Mali Dies In Road Accident

-Geeta Mali, a playback singer, who had sung for Marathi films, died in a road accident near Shahapur village, on Mumbai Nashik Highway, on Thursday (November 14).
-According to the reports, the singer and her husband Vijay were returning home from Mumbai International airport after completing her shows in the United States.
+Geeta Mali, a playback singer who sang for Marathi films, died in a road accident near Shahapur village on the Mumbai Nashik Highway on Thursday (November 14).
+According to the report, the singer and her husband Vijay were returning home from Mumbai International Airport after completing her shows in the United States of America.

 As per a Mumbai Mirror report, the accident happened after the car, in which Geeta and her husband were travelling, rammed an oil tanker.
 Geeta died on the spot.
 It is being said that her husband, who was critically injured, was taken to Shahpur Rural Hospital.